 Lactic acid doesn't have to be reserved for the skin on your face and body.
 It's also excellent for the scalp to exfoliate flakiness and strengthen the hair follicle.
+We love this particular

-Touted as "the Hollywood 2-minute facial," this pore-uncologging treatment uses lactic acid and fruit enzymes to vacuum out congestion, leaving behind a smooth, bright complexion you'd think were only achievable by the hands of an esthetician.
+Touted as "the Hollywood 2-minute facial," this pore-unclogging treatment uses lactic acid and fruit enzymes to vacuum out congestion, leaving behind a smooth, bright complexion you'd think were only achievable by the hands of an esthetician.

 For more info, check out our guide on how to incorporate acids into your routine.